 |Guide First Class Bus Mexico

-ADO Bus Line is a large bus company with several division and levels of service.
+ADO Bus Line is a large bus company with several division and several levels of service.

 ADO cover all of Southern Mexico offering a Grand Luxury Division

-ADO covers the entire Gulf Coast, north to the US border and south to the Belize border.
+ADO covers the entire Gulf Coast, north to the US border and south to the Belize and Guatemala borders.

 Mexico Bus Routes and Bus Fares

 Mexico's long distance, first class buses run from Mexico City as the hub to connect all cities and reach the US border in the north and the borders of Guatemala and Belize in the south.

 First class buses run the long distance routes for about about 15 cents USD per mile.

 First class Omnibus, Futura, and Chihuahuenses buses run north to the US Border on roads that are modern high-speed toll roads (quota) avoiding the steep mountain roads where possible.